 What is Bike Share

-San Antonio Bike Share was the first public bike share program in the state of Texas and the funding for the initial purchase of assets (stations, bikes, solar panels) came from federal grants administered by the City of San Antonio.
+San Antonio Bike Share was the first public bike share program in the state of Texas and was launched under the name, San Antonio BCycle.
+The funding for the initial purchase of assets (stations, bikes, solar panels) came from federal grants administered by the City of San Antonio.
 The grants came from the Department of Energy, Centers for Disease Control, Paul S Sarbanes Transit in Parks and the Federal Transit Administration.

-In just over 6 years of operation, SABS has recorded over 410,000 trips and the system has close to quadrupled in size since it began in 2011 with just 14 bike share stations and 140 bikes.
+In just over 7 years of operation, San Antonio BCycle recorded over 500,000 trips and the system has close to quadrupled in size since it began in 2011 with just 14 bike share stations and 140 bikes.

 In 2018, San Antonio Bike Share acquired it's first title sponsor for the program, Southwest General Hospital, a Steward Family Hospital.
 This changed the name from San Antonio BCycle to SWell Cycle.
 In January 2020, the partnership with Southwest General Hospital ended and the program rebranded back to San Antonio Bike Share.